mdavids/rfc/content/draft-davids-forsalereg-07.md

 valid "\_for-sale" records from unrelated TXT records.
 Nonetheless, any assumptions about the content of "\_for-sale" TXT records **SHOULD** be made with caution.

-It is also **RECOMMENDED** that the content string be limited to visible ASCII characters, excluding the double quote (") and backslash (\\).
+It is also **RECOMMENDED** that the content value be limited to visible ASCII characters, excluding the double quote (") and backslash (\\).

 In ABNF syntax, this would be: